garden-io/garden/docs/using-garden/variables-and-templating.md

 ## Action Runtime outputs

-Some actions (namely Runs) expose template keys prefixed with `actions.<kind>.<name>.putputs.` which some special semantics.
+Some actions (namely Runs) expose template keys prefixed with `actions.<kind>.<name>.outputs.` which some special semantics.
 They are used to expose _runtime outputs_ from actions and therefore are resolved later than other template strings. _This means that you cannot use them for some fields, such as most identifiers, because those need to be resolved before validating the configuration._

 That caveat aside, they can be very handy for passing information between actions.
 For example, you can pass log outputs from one task to another: